johno/pixyll/_posts/2015-04-28-how-I-found-the-cheapest-place-to-live-in-austin.md

 It's such a huge deal that some native Austinites leave for a vacation, which is paid for by the money they receive from renting their homes.

-Now, because Randall still didn't have a house secured for the NomadPad.
-And he needed good prices to make the NomadPad profitable, i.e. find a long term lease.
+It turned out that Randall hadn't booked a house for the NomadPad yet, and with SXSW just around the corner, it would be difficult to find a good long term deal.
-That's why SXSW became a problem.

 Instead, Randall decided to change plans and open up the NomadPad in April, which left me in a rather awkward situation.
-I didn't know if I were to be staying at his place during the three months, or if I had to find a place in the meantime, after January was over.
-And before I began asking myself about this, Randall told me he would be taking a trip to Dallas because of business reasons in a couple days, and that, although he knew it was kinda difficult to find a place with such a short notice, he half-expected me to have something figured out by the time he came back, about four days later.
+I didn't know if I could stay at his place during the three months or if I had to find a place after January was over.
+Just as I was beginning to ask myself about this, Randall told me he had a business trip to Dallas in a couple days, and that, although he knew it was kinda difficult to find a place on such short notice, he half-expected me to have something figured out by the time he came back, about four days later.
 So there was my answer.
 Not even 'til the end of January.

 The search for Home #3 had begun.
 More like a week had passed by.

 # Jen and Tori

-Two days before Randall came back, I start to become increasingly worried about finding a place within my budget.
-I had never used Craigslist or anything else;
-it was my first time looking for a house with time pressure.
-I figured I'd just find a short-term deal so that I can buy myself some time until I find a good place.
+Two days before Randall came back, I started to become increasingly worried about finding a place within my budget.
+I had never used Craigslist or anything else; it was my first time looking for a house with time pressure.
+I figured I'd just find a short-term deal so that I could buy myself some time until I found a good place.
 After finding a good candidate shows up during my Airbnb searches, I talk to the host to arrange a deal outside of Airbnb (to avoid Airbnb fees), and she agrees with the condition that she wants to meet me first.
 It turned out I would be living with two girls...

 I took the trip all the way to West Campus (where most of the students at UT live), and meet with Kelly, the Airbnb host, who shows me around the house.
-She later explains that she doesn't normally rent to men, but because she needs the money, and has seen that I'm not a serial killer, she agrees to rent me the room in a weekly basis.
+She later explains that she doesn't normally rent to men, but because she needs the money, and has seen that I'm not a serial killer, she agrees to rent me the room on a weekly basis.
 I moved in the next day.

 When I got in, I got to meet the girls that would become my roommates at Home
 \#3.
 The first one introduced herself as Jen.
 About 5'10", long blonde hair.
 The